10 Things To Do in Butte

 5. Thompson Park

 If you want to get out of town and stretch your legs in the heart of the Rockies, Thompson Park is the place to go.
-Located just south of Butte on Highway 2, the backbone of the park is a 4.5 mile stretch of the old Milwaukee Railroad.
-From this stretch of trail, 25 miles worth of trails tempt hikers and bikers in every direction.
-There are plenty of good loops and picnic areas, including access to the Continental Divide Trail.
+Located just south of Butte on Highway 2, the backbone of the park is a 4.5-mile stretch of the old Milwaukee Railroad.
+From this main trail, 25 miles of interconnected trails branch off, tempting hikers and bikers in every direction.
+You’ll find plenty of great loops and picnic areas, including access to the Continental Divide Trail.

 Trestle Bridge in Thompson Park just outside of Butte, Montana